harrymt/masters-thesis/README.md

-## How Rewards from different modalities effect Habit-Formation
+## Harry's Habits: Investigating Habit Rewards

+Written at the University of Bristol.

 My [thesis](thesis/main.pdf) measures how rewards from different modalities effects peoples habit strength, using a chatbot to track habits by sending notifications to reminder users and delivering rewards from three modalities.